ubuettemeier/OpenCVD/Readme.md

 OpenCVD is an interactive visualization software.
 It enables fast and effective support in the development of image processing applications.
 It supports a large number of OpenCV functions.
-In addition, specializedcomponents are also available.
+In addition, specialized components are also available.

 The working method is as follows:
 - In the image processing application, the namespace CVD:: is used instead of cv::.